GoogleChromeLabs/big-web-quiz/README.md

 - `Staging` - The vote appears in the admin page, but it doesn't appear on the big screen, or to users.
 - `Introducing` - The vote labels appear on the big screen, but voting hasn't started yet.
 - `Voting` - Users can now vote.
 The big screen shows the live results.
-- `Results` - User can no longer vote.
+- `Results` - Users can no longer vote.
 The big screen shows the final results.
 - `Clear vote` - Remove the vote.
 It's removed from the big screen and admin page.

 Cookies are used to 'prevent' folks from voting multiple times.
 'Prevent' is in quotes because it's pretty ineffective.
 Folks can just use multiple browsers, profiles, or voting bots to get around it.
 If you want extra protection, you'll need to make users log in.
 More on that later.